 Distributionsβ

-In May, the following events are planned:
+In May, we have completed the following events:

 2517

-) - Activation of the incremental Cardano database certification (Cardano DB v2) on the
+- Activation of the incremental Cardano database certification (Cardano DB v2) on the

 release-mainnet